K. Subrahmanyam: Criticism of government policy

 Subrahmanyam long argued for revamping India's national security decision-making apparatus, and was also vociferous in his criticism of several governments' efforts at tinkering with the system.
 He was particularly critical of successive Indian governments' lackadaisical approach to long-term strategic planning, and their similar attitudes to the creation of specialised positions and resources.
 One noted target of such criticism was his civil service batch mate Brajesh Mishra, who served as both National Security Adviser—when that post was created—and Principal Secretary to Prime Minister Atal Bihari Vajpayee from 1998 to 2004.
 Subrahmanyam repeatedly called for bifurcating both key posts, in commentary sometimes so strong that it even appeared to precipitate a public spat between the two.
 This bifurcation of posts was finally done by Prime Minister Manmohan Singh, in consultation with Subrahmanyam, upon assuming office in 2004.
-However, as mentioned in a book by Sanjaya Baru, it seems that in later years, Subrahmanyam considered that the bifurcation of posts was a correct measure,as both posts are crucial and carried heavy responsibilities.
+However, as mentioned in a book by Sanjaya Baru, it seems that in later years, Subrahmanyam considered that the bifurcation of posts was a correct measure, as both posts are crucial and carried heavy responsibilities.
 The establishment of a National Defence University by the government is also something he long demanded.
 Despite several recommendations, including those from a government committee Subrahmanyam himself chaired, this is yet to be set up.

 Subrahmanyam was critical of Gujarat riots.
 He said: "Dharma was killed in Gujarat (2002 Riots).
 Those who failed to protect innocent citizens are guilty of adharma.
-Rama...would have used his bow against the 'Asura' rulers of Gujarat.".
-His son, S Jaishankar, serves the same Govt.
+Rama...would have used his bow against the 'Asura' rulers of Gujarat."